umrover/mrover-esw/docs/info/dynamixel.md

 | Communication | TTL half-duplex serial |
 | Connector | JST 3-pin (TTL) |

-> **Warning:** The XL330 does NOT support RS-485.
-Make sure your interface board outputs TTL.

 ## Interface Hardware: U2D2

 The [U2D2](https://www.robotis.us/u2d2/) converts USB to TTL or RS-485 half-duplex serial (`/dev/ttyUSB0` on Linux).
 It carries data only — servo bus power must come from an external supply.
 The **U2D2 Power Hub** accessory provides regulated 5V or 12V to the bus from a bench supply.